Newsletter July 2008 From ATP

-I wanted to make sure that I get a newsletter out in July so I am using a bit of "quiet time" to write this and even feel a bit of a rant coming on.
-Even though I am, as always, super busy…I still get alerts and news feeds through the web on a daily basis in a desperate attempt to stay up to date with the goings on out there in the real world (this dark, lonely office is really starting to grate)!
+I wanted to make sure that I get a newsletter out in July.
+Therefore, I am using a bit of "quiet time" to write this and even feel a bit of a rant coming on.
+Even though I am, as always, super busy, I still get alerts and news feeds through the web on a daily basis.
+This is all in a desperate attempt to stay up to date with the goings on out there in the real world.
+This dark, lonely office is really starting to grate!

-Anyway, after nearly 4 years of being online with ATP, I received my first "complaint" of sorts last week…in fact I guess it was more of a poke at my personal ethics.
+Anyway, after nearly 4 years of being online with ATP, I received my first "complaint" of sorts last week.
+In fact I guess it was more of a poke at my personal ethics.
 A reader emailed me with disgust at the "fact" that I upload royalty free stock images to microstock sites as well as selling them Rights Managed.

 "Hi.
 I am Nick Stubbs and I am a techno-gadget freak who uses flash and sometimes corrects images later in Photoshop with the sole intention of uploading to microstock"

 It seems that the current trend is to be seen as a "natural light only", raw, hardened by war, self taught photographer for whom the camera doesn't matter because it is how you shoot the subject that really counts.
+And breathe...

+Say I happen to see something in a shot that isn't there yet but will miraculously appear after half an hour in Photoshop, so be it!
+If it sells, even better!
 I think it really doesn't matter how you get there with your photography, natural or not.
-What does matter is that you enjoy the journey as digital photography is one of the best hobbies there is and is readily available to practically everyone, more so than ever before...natural schmatural (is that a word)?
+What does matter is that you enjoy the journey as digital photography is one of the best hobbies there is.
+Digital photography is readily available to practically everyone, more so than ever before...natural schmatural (new word)?

-After all, do you not think that when John Constable painted the Hay Wain he may have omitted to paint in the finer, less attractive details in the image such as a carelessly discarded Snickers wrapper or steaming dog "Doo Doo" left by the cheeky canine in the foreground of the image?
-Of course he did!
+After all, do you not think that when John Constable painted the Hay Wain he may have omitted to paint in the finer, less attractive details in the image.
+Things such as a carelessly discarded Snickers wrapper or steaming dog "Doo Doo" left by the cheeky canine in the foreground of the image?

-If you are new to photography, take what you read and hear online with a pinch of salt…if you like what you do (and it is legal) stick with it!
+If you are new to photography, take what you read and hear online with a pinch of salt.
+If you like what you do (and it is legal) stick with it!

 Right, rant over (I must get out more)